jiayuewu16/Taskify/README.md

     * User can log into accounts.
 * Registration Screen
     * User can create a new account.
-    * Accounts are split between "parent" and "child" accounts, where parent accounts can assign chores/points thresholds, and children cannot assign chores or change points thresholds.
+    * Accounts are split between "parent" and "child" accounts, where parent accounts can assign tasks/points thresholds, and children cannot assign tasks or change points thresholds.
 * Tasks (Stream)
-    * User can see all their chore items.
+    * User can see all their task items.
-    * User can mark a chore complete and earn a specified number of points.
+    * User can mark a task complete and earn a specified number of points.
 * Rewards (Stream)
     * User can see all their rewards.
-* Chore creation
+* Task creation
-    * User can create a chore item with a title, description, and points (assigned to themselves by default)
+    * User can create a task item with a title, description, and points (assigned to themselves by default)
-    * User can set that chore to give a push notification at a specific time.
+    * User can set that task to give a push notification at a specific time.
-    * User can upload images of chores.
 * Rewards creation
     * User can set rewards at specific point threshholds that, when reached, displays a simple message (such as a Toast) that informs them that they have earned that reward.
     * User can upload images of rewards.